vernak2539/words-byvernacchia/src/content/blog/2025/01/non-standard-yarn-workspaces.md

 ### Flexibility

-When you got to the [Yarn Workspaces](https://yarnpkg.com/features/workspaces), you them give an example with a directory structure such as:
+When you go to the [Yarn Workspaces](https://yarnpkg.com/features/workspaces) docs, they give an example with a directory structure such as:

 ```json
 {